 The Company is subject to regulation and supervision by the Federal Reserve and the Montana Department of Administration's Division of Banking and Financial Institutions ("MT Division of Banking") and regulation generally by the State of Montana.
 The Company is also subject to the disclosure and regulatory requirements of the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended, which are both administered by the SEC.
 The Bank is subject to regulation and supervision by the FDIC, the MT Division of Banking, and, with respect to Bank branches outside of the State of Montana, the respective regulators in those states.
-In addition, we are subject to the direct supervision of the Consumer Financial Protection Bureau ("CFPB") which is empowered to exercise broad rulemaking, supervision, and enforcement authority for a wide range of consumer protection laws.
+In addition, we are also subject to regulation and direct supervision by the Consumer Financial Protection Bureau ("CFPB") which is empowered to exercise broad rulemaking, supervision, and enforcement authority for a wide range of consumer protection laws.